GsTYPO3/ddev-typo3-src/README.md

 ## Windows and Symlinks

-To show the symlinks correctly on Windows you have to enable the Developer Mode or the linked folders and files are shown as normal text files with some information about the target inside.
-This does not hurt the functionality but could be a little bit confusing on the host side if you don't know about this behavior.
+To create and show the symlinks correctly on Windows you have to enable the Developer Mode or start your shell (Git Bash, cmd, PowerShell etc.) elevated (as adminstrator).

+Otherwise the linked folders and files are shown as normal files with some text information about the target inside.
+This does not hurt the functionality in the but container but could be a little bit confusing on the host side if you don't know about this behavior.

 ## Links